SaveNowClub/pub_docs/README.md

 ### Paid Notes™, Monetize Your Knowledge

-This is where we redefine the value of your intellect.
-Our **Paid Notes** feature ([how to use](/docs/2889/howto-notes#4-paid-notes-marketplace)) allows you to list any of your **private notes for sale** in our marketplace.
+This is where we redefine the value of your knowledge and monetize it for you.
+Our **Paid Notes** feature (view [release note](http://blog.savenowclub.com/2025/09/paid-notes-feature-released.html), learn [how to use](/docs/2889/howto-notes#4-paid-notes-marketplace)) allows you to list any of your **private notes for sale** in our marketplace.
 Have an in-depth guide, a unique analysis, or a valuable dataset?
 Set your price and earn directly from your expertise.
 Your knowledge base becomes a revenue stream.

 ---